perpetualthrill/as-one/scoreboard/Readme.md

 The Scoreboard processes the following topics.

+#### Indirect Methods

+With indirect methods, the Scoreboard will process high-level messages and translate them to the LEDs.

 * "asOne/score/state": [0,1,2] current state of the system
   * 0: idle/not playing.  scoreboard will mess around on its own.
   * 1: active/playing.  scoreboard will process the following subscriptions
   * 2: won/flames.  scoreboard will do some (garish) fanfare while the flames are shooting
 * "asOne/score/logo": bytestream castable to CRGB, applied to all LEDs in logo
+* "asOne/score/timer": [0-99] current timer to display on the countdown
+* "asOne/score/leftBPM": [0-199] current heartrate to display on left score
+* "asOne/score/rightBPM": [0-199] current heartrate to display on right score

+#### Direct Methods

+With direct methods, the Scoreboard processes CRGB arrays encoded to bytestream, allowing complete control of the LEDs directly.
+See below for ordering.

   * "asOne/score/logo/direct": bytestream castable to CRGB[22]
-* "asOne/score/timer": [0-99] current timer to display on the countdown
   * "asOne/score/timer/direct: bytestream castable to CRGB[26]
-* "asOne/score/leftBPM": [0-199] current heartrate to display on left score
   * "asOne/score/leftBPM/direct": bytestream castable to CRGB[47]
-* "asOne/score/rightBPM": [0-199] current heartrate to display on right score
   * "asOne/score/rightBPM/direct": bytestream castable to CRGB[47]

 ## Physical Layout